QuantEcon/lecture-jax/_sources/inventory_ssd.md

 This lecture provides a JAX implementation of a model in [Dynamic Programming](https://dp.quantecon.org/).

-We require the following library to be installed.
+In addition to JAX and Anaconda, this lecture will need the following libraries:

 ```{code-cell} ipython3
 :tags: [hide-output]